keyfri/awesome-metaverse-cybersecurity/README.md

 - [The Web 3.0](https://www.amazon.com/Spatial-Web-connect-machines-transform/dp/0578562960/) - Web 3.0 will connect humans, machines and artificial intelligence to change the world

 ## Papers
+### Metaverse
 - [Parallel Intelligence in Metaverses: Welcome to Hanoi!](https://ieeexplore.ieee.org/document/9756269)
 - [A Survey on Metaverse: Fundamentals, Security, and Privacy](https://arxiv.org/abs/2203.02662)
+### CyberSecurity

 ## To Do List
-- Add contribution instructions and pathways
+- ~~Add contribution instructions and pathways~~
-- Expanding Web 3.0 confrontation paper
+- Expanding Web 3.0 confrontation papers
+- Add CyberSecurity papers
+- Add License file

 ## Related
 - [All Awesome Lists](https://github.com/topics/awesome) - All the Awesome lists on GitHub
 - [Awesome Metaverse](https://github.com/M3-org/awesome-metaverse) - Useful resources for Metaverse

 ## Contributing
 Have anything in mind that you think is awesome and would fit in this list?
-Feel free to send a [pull request](https://github.com/keyfri/awesome-metaverse-cybersecurity/pulls).
+Please read our [contributing](Contributing.md) guidelines and feel free to send a [pull request](https://github.com/keyfri/awesome-metaverse-cybersecurity/pulls).

 ## License
 <p xmlns:dct="http://purl.org/dc/terms/" xmlns:vcard="http://www.w3.org/2001/vcard-rdf/3.0#">